louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 ### Practice guideline for the treatment of patients with obsessive-compulsive disorder [^1a5c47b7].
 The American Journal of Psychiatry (2007).
 Medium credibility.

-Quetiapine augmentation in obsessive-compulsive disorder (OCD)—across randomized trials, one fixed‑schedule study found superiority over placebo while two others did not; in Denys et al., adjunctive quetiapine for 8 weeks improved Y-BOCS more than placebo (quetiapine 32%; placebo 7%), with 40% responders versus 10% on placebo and frequent adverse effects including somnolence 95%, dry mouth 55%, weight gain 30%, and dizziness 30%; in Carey et al., after 12 weeks of SRI nonresponse, 6 weeks of flexibly dosed quetiapine yielded similar Y-BOCS reductions to placebo (quetiapine 27%; placebo 26%) and responder rates 40% versus 48%, and was “no more effective than placebo” with sedation complaints in 75% versus 33%; in Fineberg et al., after 16 weeks there was no difference (Y-BOCS reduction: quetiapine 14%; placebo 6%), with 3 of 11 versus 1 of 10 meeting YBOCS-25% response.
+Quetiapine augmentation in obsessive-compulsive disorder (OCD) — across randomized trials, one fixed‑schedule study found superiority over placebo while two others did not; in Denys et al., adjunctive quetiapine for 8 weeks improved Y-BOCS more than placebo (quetiapine 32%; placebo 7%), with 40% responders versus 10% on placebo and frequent adverse effects including somnolence 95%, dry mouth 55%, weight gain 30%, and dizziness 30%; in Carey et al., after 12 weeks of SRI nonresponse, 6 weeks of flexibly dosed quetiapine yielded similar Y-BOCS reductions to placebo (quetiapine 27%; placebo 26%) and responder rates 40% versus 48%, and was "no more effective than placebo" with sedation complaints in 75% versus 33%; in Fineberg et al., after 16 weeks there was no difference (Y-BOCS reduction: quetiapine 14%; placebo 6%), with 3 of 11 versus 1 of 10 meeting YBOCS-25% response.

 ---